MustafaPinjari/Mini-word-pad/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and features of the Online Text Editor.
+We welcome contributions to enhance the functionality and features of the Mini-word-pad.
 To contribute:

 1. **Fork the repository**.
 2. **Create a new branch** for your feature or bug fix: